raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 and these extra TLVs are referred to as the "Additional TLVs".

-A DSO response message may contain no TLVs, or it may contain one or more TLVs.
+A DSO response message may contain no TLVs, or it may contain one or more Response TLVs.
 In the context of DSO response messages, the qualifiers "Primary" and "Additional" do not apply.
 A DSO response message is specified to carry TLVs